-The partial spectrum contains only cannabidiol, both CBD and its precursor CBD-V. While many people are searching specifically for ‘CBD oil,’ they may not be sure which type of CBD oil is best for them, because there are several different varieties.
-For example, a CBD oil could be partial spectrum, broad spectrum, or full spectrum.
-Without being able to reference the certificate of analysis, you’ll not be 100% sure of the contents.
+The partial spectrum contains only cannabidiol, both CBD and its precursor CBD-V. While many people are searching specifically for ‘CBD oil,’ they may not be sure which type of CBD oil is best for them, because there are several varieties.
+For example, a CBD oil could be partial spectrum, broad spectrum or full spectrum.
+Each of the spectrums may have varying degrees of concentrations, so technically a “full spectrum” could be very close to “isolate” if the range of cannabinoids isn’t Without being able to reference the certificate of analysis, you’ll not be 100% sure of the contents.

 There may not be a more effective way of infusing cannabinoids into your products than with distillate.
-Here are four benefits of CBD distilalte we’ve found to be quite exciting.
+Here are four benefits of CBD distillate we’ve found to be quite exciting.

 - 100% Profit Margins

-- Up to 5 unique cannabinoids in full spectrum distillate.
+- 5+ unique cannabinoids in full spectrum distillate.